-Ronda, Spain is a village in the province of Málaga that is best known for its strikingly beautiful Puente Nuevo (New Bridge) that spans the 120-metre-deep (390 ft) chasm created by the Guadalevín River.
+Ronda, Spain is a town in the province of Málaga that is best known for its strikingly beautiful Puente Nuevo (New Bridge) that spans the 120-metre-deep (390 ft) chasm created by the Guadalevín River.

-The old part of the city is small enough that it is best appreciated by walking.
+The old part of the town is small enough that it is best appreciated by walking.
 We recommend starting this 3.7 meter route about 1.5 hours before sunset so you can enjoy the views at each of the landmarks before ending the evening by watching the sunset at landmark “J”.

 On a wall, near the Puente Nuevo, is a large tile painting of the white-washed homes of Ronda sitting proudly on the high cliffs.
 On the left you can see the circular bull ring.

 Nearly every home or building in this section of the town is white with brown ceramic tiled roofing.
 I wonder if there is a law against painting your home any other color than white?

 The coat of arms of the town – Oronda Fidelis et Fortis (Ronda – Sure and Robust)

 Since much of the ancient city is situated on the cliff side, there are wonderful elevated views of the countryside in nearly all directions.

 I love the fresh look of white-washed buildings contrasted against the surrounding trees and countryside.

 Looking west from the Alameda del tajo.
 This is a nice park full of trees, statues, and great views of the countryside.

 This park also had its fair share of feral cats.
 This one almost seemed to pose elegantly for my picture.